cjs123456/benggang_classification/README.md

 # Deep fusion of DOM and DSM features for Benggang Discovery
 ## Introduction

-This repository contains the code to our paper "Deep fusion of DOM and DSM features for Benggang Discovery".
+This repository contains the code of the paper
-Benggang is a Chinese word for a typical gully erosional landform.
+"Deep fusion of DOM and DSM features for Benggang Discovery".
+Benggang is a typical gully erosional landform in China.
 In this paper, we propose to integrate high resolution Digital Orthophoto Map (DOM) and DSM data for efficient and automatic Benggang detection with an integrated end-to-end learning model.

 <p align="center"><img src="intro.png" width="700" /></p>